Our Expert CV Tips Will Get Your CV the Attention it Deserves

 - Out of date or unprofessional contact details.

-- Large chunks of hard to read text.
+- Large chunks of hard-to-read text.

-How to Perfect Your CV: 9 Advanced CV Tips
+9 Advanced CV Tips

 Your CV needs to showcase how you’re the best fit for the job as well as meet all of the recruiter’s expectations.
 If you really want to stand out from the crowd, these extra CV tips will help to get your application to land on the top of the pile.